Developer Guide

 Use Cases

-For all use cases below, the System is CoLAB
+For all use cases below, the System is CoLAB and the Actor is the user, unless specified otherwise.

 (Similar use cases are grouped together)